allandx/tf-ubuntuec2/bash-command.md

 Here are the 10 Bash commands that'll help you work faster with your terminal.

 Background:
--To execute commands on the command line, you need a shell.
+- To execute commands on the command line, you need a shell.

 - The Bash shell is popular in Unix-like operating systems like Mac and Linux.
 In fact in most Linux distros, Bash is the default shell.

 - You can also use Bash in Windows via WSL (Windows Subsystem for Linux).

+##Bash Commands

 1. Use Control + L to clear the screen and Control + D to exit To clear the terminal screen, type clear on the command line.